SkyeSong38/SkyeSong38.github.io/_pages/about.md

   - /about.html
 ---

-I am a Post-Doctor at the Huazhong University of Science and Technology, in the [HUST Media Lab](http://media.hust.edu.cn), under the supervision of Prof. [Junqing Yu (于俊清)](http://faculty.hust.edu.cn/yujunqing/zh_CN/more/370059/jsjjgd/index.htm).
+I am a Post-Doctor at the Huazhong University of Science and Technology (华中科技大学), in the [HUST Media Lab (智能媒体计算与网络安全实验室)](http://media.hust.edu.cn), under the supervision of Prof. [Junqing Yu (于俊清)](http://faculty.hust.edu.cn/yujunqing/zh_CN/more/370059/jsjjgd/index.htm).
 I am currently as an visiting scholar at the National University of Singapore (NUS), under the supervision of Prof. [Xinchao Wang](https://sites.google.com/site/sitexinchaowang).
 I major in Computer Science and my research interests lie in the areas of **computer vision**, **motion estimation**, and **social network analysis**.

 News